 C.2.1.6.
+C.2.1.7.
 Departure from WADA Athlete Biological Passport requirements

-- C.2.1.6.1 If there is a departure from WADA Athlete Biological Passport requirements for Sample collection, transport and analysis, the biological Marker result obtained from this Sample affected by the nonconformity shall not be considered in the Adaptive Model calculations (for example, RET% can be affected but not HGB under certain transportation conditions). - C.2.1.6.2 A Marker result which is not affected by the non-conformity can still be considered in the Adaptive Model calculations.
+- C.2.1.6.1 C.2.1.7.1 If there is a departure from WADA Athlete Biological Passport requirements for Sample collection, transport and analysis, the biological Marker result obtained resultobtained from this Sample affected by the non- conformity shall not be considered in the Adaptive Model calculations (for example, RET% can be affected but not HGB under certain transportation conditions). - C.2.1.6.2 C.2.1.7.2A Marker result which is not affected by the non-conformity can still be considered in the Adaptive Model calculations.
 In such case, the Athlete Passport Management Unit shall provide the specific explanations supporting the inclusion of the result(s).
 In all cases, the Sample shall remain recorded in the Athlete's Passport.
 The Experts may include all results in their review provided that their conclusions may be validly supported when taking into account the effects of the non-conformity.